MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 <!-- ====================================================================== -->
 ## Step 2 - Set up Unity for HoloLens 2 development

 Before you can start developing a HoloLens 2 app with WebView2, you will need to install Unity.
-Follow the steps in [Choosing a Unity version and XR plugin](/windows/mixed-reality/develop/unity/choosing-unity-version) to complete installation of the toolset needed to build Mixed Reality applications.
+Follow the steps in [Choosing a Unity version and XR plugin](/windows/mixed-reality/develop/unity/choosing-unity-version) to complete installation of the toolset that's needed to build mixed reality applications.

 <!-- ====================================================================== -->
 ## Step 3 - Configure the Unity project for Mixed Reality development

 Once you have your tools installed, you're ready to create and configure your project.
-The easiest way to get started with HoloLens 2 development is to use the the Mixed Reality Toolkit (MRTK) in your project.
+The easiest way to get started with HoloLens 2 development is to use the Mixed Reality Toolkit (MRTK) in your project.

 The Mixed Reality Feature Tool simplifies the process of discovering, installing, and managing Mixed Reality features, including the Mixed Reality Toolkit, and packages for your Unity project.
 For more guidance on installing the Mixed Reality Feature Tool, see [Welcome to the Mixed Reality Feature Tool](/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool).